Survey of Childcare and Early Years Providers

 - Proportion of providers with children with Special Educational Needs and Disabilities (SEND)

-A separate summary of Experimental Statistics covering LA Fees was also released in November 2018.
+A separate Official Statistics publication covering LA Fees was also released in November 2019.
 This covers hourly fees by a range of demographics including child age, provider type, region and Local Authority.

-Data was collected for the main Survey of Childcare and Early Years Providers via a telephone survey carried out between March and July 2018.
-8,604 interviews were carried out in total with group-based providers, school-based providers and childminders.
+Data was collected for the main Survey of Childcare and Early Years Providers via a mixed-mode telephone and web survey carried out between March and July 2019.
+10,660 surveys were completed by group-based providers, school-based providers and childminders.
 The questionnaire covered a variety of subjects such as:

 - Attendance and capacity